The Couples Conference 2015: Manhattan Beach, California

 What do you do with couples who are split on trying to working on their relationship or calling it quits?
 They are often poor candidate for traditional couples therapy but they are idea candidates for "Discernment Counseling," a creative way of working with couples our therapy models are not designed for.
 We will discuss the difference between couples therapy and discernment counseling.

 This 6-hour program addresses the profound changes that are taking place in the health system in the U.S., the implications for mental health care, and, in turn, the implications for mental health care providers.
 We begin with a discussion of the role of the insurance industry in health care and how that role has expanded over the past 50-60 years, affecting the licensure and practices of mental health professionals.
+From there, we move to the current changes themselves, including:

 Couples therapy tends to operate without a clear map of successful outcome, except the reported satisfaction/dissatisfaction of the couple.
 In this workshop, we will propose an optimal outcome of couple’s therapy, the process of reaching it and demonstrate the procedures that achieve it.